Subscription Management

 - Endpoint: Cancel Subscription

-- Endpoint: Update Subscription - Decrease Quantity
+- Endpoint: Update Subscription - Quantity

 Notes for API Users: